brickbots/Basic2040/README.md

 Originally forked from the excellent [PyBasic](https://github.com/richpl/PyBasic), this version has been restructured to make it easy to use as a module in other proejcts, specifically embedded systems running Circuit/Micro python.
-It still runs in cPython, but has been optimized for lower memory environments.
+It still runs in cPython (required Python 3+), but has been optimized for lower memory environments.
 The 2040 in Basic2040 refers to a popular Circuit Python compatible microcontroller, the Pi2040, which is available as part of several different boards.